Dieting Understanding the Risks

 This post discusses topics (dieting, disordered eating, eating disorders, self-harm and suicidality) that may be distressing for some.
 Please access support services if required.

-We are currently in an unprecedented time, where diet culture, social marketing media, weight loss drugs, and weight stigma have collided.
+Right now, we’re in a pretty unprecedented time, where diet culture, influencer social marketing media, weight-loss drugs, and weight stigma have all collided.

-It’s incredibly frustrating to understand the evidence yet watch the harm being caused by influencers to an already limited public understanding of nutrition and health.
-Honestly, I am looking forward to the social media ban, because it might be the only thing that stops the next generation’s relationship with food and their bodies from being completely derailed.
+It’s incredibly disheartening to understand the evidence yet have to witness influencers amplify misinformation and unknowingly cause harm in an already nutrition-confused public.
+Honestly, the social media ban can’t come soon enough if it means preventing the next generation’s relationship with food and their bodies from being completely derailed.

 Dieting is Disordered Eating